rippedpiracy/site/docs/PC Software/games.md

 **[CrackHub](https://crackhub.site) (DDL)**

 Another site that mainly focuses on re-uploading to different hosts, they take requests too.
-It also has an Automatic Scene Uploading Bot which Uploads to Zippyshare found [here](https://scene.crackhub.site).
+It also has an Automatic Scene Uploading Bot which Uploads to Zippyshare, found [here](https://scene.crackhub.site).

 **[GamesDrive](https://gamesdrive.net) (DDL)**